Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 Not because one doctor was better than another, but because that particular space, that particular presence, met me where I was.

-Ganesha, Buddha, water, and a quiet dog in the third.
+Ganesha, stillness, and gentle presence in the third.

 It was not confined to clinics.
 It followed me out, gently, consistently.